Search This Blog

 Pardon the grandiosity but I remember feeling like Steve Martin in Roxanne as Darryl Hannah praises another.
 Now that my life has moved on to being Kevin Spacey and American Beauty, I wonder if P. was The One.

 She and I shared a house for a while, as friends.
 P. was generous, kind, dedicated – lovely in every way; I was an idiot.
 A middle class, Asian background, from a liberal and professional family.
-But I had seen great uncles and uncles marry German and French and American with not hugely pleasant results – perhaps shared culture was important for a lifelong relationship?
+But I had seen relations marry German and American and English with not hugely pleasant results – perhaps shared culture was important for a lifelong relationship?

 Other middle-aged, mixed marriage couples only appeared to socialise with other such couples, a sort of sub-community that felt isolated and depressing.
 My head full of career, wanting to ‘go back’, desiring to be a corporate high-flier; also afraid of threatening a friendship by suggesting something more.